aycyang/toy-debugger/README.md

 ### To-do

-- [ ] get memory region containing address
-- [ ] for each mapped page in maps file, check if ELF header is present. if present, find all code segments and disassemble all instructions. store formatted disassembly in memory.
-- [ ] show disassembly in a window
+- [ ] fix bug: step on ret causes crash
+- [ ] make it possible to log to curses console from anywhere
 - [ ] handle dynamic terminal resize
 - [ ] support non-wrapping text overflow for windows
 - [ ] think about how to differentiate vertical vs horizontal scrolling